 CHAPTER ONE

 Jorie Wainright peered into the throat of the shrieking maelstrom.
+[While this should create anxiety and anticipation on the part of the reader, my feeling is that it may come across as a bit melodramatic, instead.
+Perhaps hone in on Jorie’s efforts to keep her car on the road, rather than taking the broader view of the “maelstrom.”]
 Gale-force winds threatened to shove her little Audi off the one-lane road.
-Rain battered in vain at dense Tennessee clay soil, pooled, became rivulets, then streams that joined at the bottom of the mountain grade to create a river alongside her car.
-Her wipers swept across the rain-sheeted windshield and gave her scant glimpses of the outside world.
+Rain battered [Not really in vain as it seems to have an impact on the soil.] the dense Tennessee clay soil, pooled, became rivulets, then streams that joined at the bottom of the mountain grade to create a river alongside her car.
+[Nicely observed.]
+Her wipers swept across the rain-sheeted windshield and gave her scant glimpses [Do words like “maelstrom” and “scant glimpses” represent Jorie’s voice/vernacular?
+Feels a little too intellectualized/authorial, though of course we haven’t gotten to know her yet.] of the outside world.

 Newbury House should be right here.
 Or maybe a few hundred feet ahead.